croepha/the-bike-shed/README.md

     - Setup SAMBA for remote file access, usefull for using KiCad or Arduino Studio on your local workstation, also makes it easier to copy files out
         - `sudo apt install samba`
-        - edit `/etc/samba/smb.conf` Add an entry at the end like this:
+        - edit `/etc/samba/smb.conf` Add an entry at the end like this at the bottom:

               [root_samba]
                   browseable = yes